anonymousNED/NED/README.md

 - ```<load_pretrain>``` is the path with the checkpoints of the pretrained meta-renderer (e.g. "./checkpoints_meta-renderer")

 ## 3.Preprocess a reference video
-If you want to use a reference clip (e.g. from a movie) of another actor to transfer his/her speaking style to your test actor, simply preprocess the reference actor's clip as described above (mode=*reference*) and follow the instructions **Reference-driven manipulation**.
+If you want to use a reference clip (e.g. from a movie) of another actor to transfer his/her speaking style to your test actor, simply preprocess the reference actor's clip as described above (mode=*reference*) and follow the instructions on **Reference-driven manipulation**.

 ## Acknowledgements
 We would like to thank the following great repositories that our code borrows from: